-Call around and research about contractors before making final choices.
+Call around and research contractors before making final choices.
 You may be able to save hundreds if not thousands by not hiring the first contractor you find.
 Ask friends and neighbors for recommendations as well.

 Cabinet Cost Considerations

-No matter how much you budget for a kitchen remodel, plan on the project costing as much as 20 percent more than expected.
+No matter how much you budget for a kitchen remodel, plan on the pricing to be as much as 20 percent more than expected.
 In other words, don't go by estimates or store prices alone, even if you are installing some items yourself.
 Unforeseen problems may arise, such as discovering a rotten subfloor beneath you're old flooring.
 A new refrigerator may be too large to fit where the old one sat, so nearby cabinets may need to be moved or modified.
 A plumber or electrician may be needed if you are installing a new dishwasher.

 Overhauls and Home Value